orestisV-admie/HIRO-template/README.md

 ```

 ## Helm Chart Versioning
-The Helm chart version changeng manually.
+The Helm chart version changed manually.
 To do this, you need to change the version in the Chart.yaml file.
 When creating a release, the version of the Helm chart will be the same as the value in the Chart.yaml file, change it manually.

 ## GitHub Actions
 [GitHub Actions](https://docs.github.com/en/actions) triggers testing, builds, and application publishing for each release.